telus/tds-core/packages/A11yContent/A11yContent.md

 Allows content to be hidden from sight, but still visible to screen readers.
-This can be used to give context to users using screen readers without non-screen reader users seeing unnecessary content.
+This can be used to give context to users using screen readers without revealing unnecessary extra text to sighted users.

 ```
 <Text>The screen reader says:</Text><A11yContent>This is accessible content</A11yContent>